OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 - Provide remote access via only specific devices (computer or mobile) and usernames to your network.
 - Establish a protocol (usage policy) for off-site care of confidential data and the rules for use of home desktops or mobile devices (licensed software, antivirus, security patches on all computers accessing the network, personal firewall enabled, encrypted connection and strong passwords on user accounts)
 - Monitor remote access via VPNs and create alerts to ensure you are aware of unauthorized access to systems or data.
 - Enable two-factor authentication on all sensitive systems.
 Ensure a user-account lockout policy is in place to lock an account for a period of time after a number of incorrect password guesses, this will help prevent hackers from using automated password guessing tools from gaining access to your system.
-Refer to Chapter 2 on Password Policy to ensure strong authentication standards & protocols are in place.
+Refer to Chapter 2 on Password Policy to ensure strong authentication standards and protocols are in place.

 #### 7.10 Secure WiFi ####